mid2SUPAERO/ecoHALE/README.md

     git clone https://github.com/mdolab/OpenAeroStruct.git

+If you are using MacOS, move the `config-macOS.mk` file to the `config/` folder and rename it to `config.mk` to replace the existing `config.mk` file.
+The default `config.mk` file works for Ubuntu users.
+Unfortunately, there is no documented Windows support for the Fortran code.

-Lastly, from within the OpenAeroStruct folder, make the Fortran files:
+If you're on Mac or Ubuntu, run this command from within the OpenAeroStruct folder to make the Fortran files:

     make